Customer Education: A Beginner’s Guide

 Step #2: Assess your current customer education program

-Learn the ins and outs of what your company does and what resources or materials are available by asking the right questions:
+Analyze the ins and outs of what your company does and what resources or materials are available by asking the right questions:

-Collect the customer guides, onboarding emails, and other important training components that already exist.
+What resources are available? | Collect the customer guides, onboarding emails, and other important existing training content. |

-Customer education impacts several teams, so get to know the role that each team plays, how they currently train new and existing customers, and how they align the content with the defined goals.
+What role does each team have in customer education? | Customer education affects several teams, so get to know the role that each team plays, how they currently train new and existing customers, and how they align the training materials with the defined goals. |

-Take stock of what tools you’ll need to implement your customer education initiatives.
-For example, to provide your clients with online training, you’ll need:
+What customer education tools do you need? | List the tools you’ll need to implement your customer education initiatives.
+For example, to provide your end user with online training, you’ll need:

-An online course is self-paced virtual training.
+Online courses | An online course is self-paced virtual training.
 The key characteristics of online courses include:

 Online courses can be: